Nyneq/SimpleTicTacToe/README.md

 # SimpleTicTacToe
-Very simple Tic-Tac-Toe to practise java foundamentals from hyperskill.org Only one round player X always starts.
+Very simple Tic-Tac-Toe to practise java foundamentals from hyperskill.org \n Only one round player X always starts.